As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 Honey whole wheat bread is a staple in our house.
 Baking bread has been around for thousands of years in many forms.
 Bread means life and love for many cultures.
-There are many generations that survived on bread and little else when times were lean and crops were poor.
+Many generations survived on bread and little else when times were lean and crops were poor.

 Today we have the opportunity to experience baking bread with wonderful modern machines that lessen the time involved in the process.
 I learned how to bake bread from my grandmother the old-fashioned way by rising and kneading.
 I compromise these days by using my mixer for part of the process and then kneading in the end.